maristie/maristie.github.io/_posts/2021-08-31-Reflections-on-State-Led-Systems.md

 As an aside, the leadership assumed by political figures instead of professional managers or other talents is an additional source of inefficiency.
 Similar to economic motives, these leaders pursue specific political gains in leading a public system without taking any actual responsibility, and hence perform badly in management activities.
 The aforementioned Lysenkoism in Soviet was an obvious example.

-### Economic View
+### Economic Inefficiency

 State-led systems are generally burdened with a heavy bureaucracy for execution.
-The public pays for their faults, while they act with significant power (at least inside the system).
+The public pays for their faults, while they act with significant power (at least within the system).
 The intrinsic inefficiency of bureaucracy simply results from going against fundamental economic principles no matter whether it is justified by democracy or not.
 The lack of market feedback obstructs its adaptability and flexibility toward changes.
 Since governments are less sensitive to the consequences of making an incorrect business decision, resources could be greatly wasted in the state-run businesses throughout a long period.

 State intervention in market affairs are not good choices in most cases for the above reasons.
 Governments can rarely be as competent as private firms faced with competition from peers.
 In a word, they are not motivated to do it right.
 However, there are indeed exceptions where governments are essential to resolve market failures, so a completely *laissez-faire* strategy is infeasible too.
 A good rule of thumb is that governments should only step into markets to the minimum necessary.

-### Science and Technology Innovations
+### Limited Innovation in Science and Technology

 It deserves reiteration that decentralized systems are more adaptive than centralized ones.
 Innovations in science and technology arise largely from private sectors rather than state-run ones.
 The first industrial revolution originated in the cotton industry among the factories.
 It was driven by the motivation of self-interested industrialists to improve the manufacturing efficiency, lacking any aid or intervention from the British government.
 The result, as we stated before, was significant leaps for both the United Kingdom and humankind.
 It is one of the best annotations for the idea that private sectors are a major source of innovations.